 We have all heard how amazing the incredible edible egg is for us to eat, but what about for external uses?
-There are so many great all-natural beauty products available on market today.
+There are so many great all-natural beauty products available on the market today.
 Many of them come with a hefty price tag to boot.
 What if I told you, stop buying them?
-It’s not only possible to make your own, you can make higher quality fresh products with your eggs.
+It’s not only possible to make your own, but you can also make higher-quality fresh products with your eggs.
 The price point comes in much lower than typical commercial products.
-I will share with you a few recipes for high-quality homemade egg based body products.
+I will share with you a few recipes for high-quality homemade egg-based body products.

 Let’s Start with Egg Facial Masks

 For Dry Skin: Mix together the following ingredients to compile the perfect mask for facial dryness.